Angular displacement: Definition and units

+The above definition is part of the International System of Quantities (ISQ), formalized in the international standard ISO 80000-3 (Space and time), and adopted in the International System of Units (SI).

+Angular displacement may be signed, indicating the sense of rotation (e.g., clockwise); it may also be greater (in absolute value) than a full turn.

+In the ISQ/SI, angular displacement is used to define the number of revolutions, N = θ/(2π rad), a ratio and hence a quantity of dimension one.

-Three dimensions
+In three dimensions

 In three dimensions, angular displacement is an entity with a direction and a magnitude.
 The direction specifies the axis of rotation, which always exists by virtue of the Euler's rotation theorem; the magnitude specifies the rotation in radians about that axis (using the right-hand rule to determine direction).
 This entity is called an axis-angle.

 Despite having direction and magnitude, angular displacement is not a vector because it does not obey the commutative law for addition.
 Nevertheless, when dealing with infinitesimal rotations, second order infinitesimals can be discarded and in this case commutativity appears.

+Rotation matrices

-Several ways to describe angular displacement exist, like rotation matrices or Euler angles.
+Several ways to describe rotations exist, like rotation matrices or Euler angles.
 See charts on SO(3) for others.

-Matrix notation

 Given that any frame in the space can be described by a rotation matrix, the displacement among them can also be described by a rotation matrix.
 Being $A_0$ and $A_f$ two matrices, the angular displacement matrix between them can be obtained as $\Delta A = A_f A_0^{-1}$.
 When this product is performed having a very small difference between both frames we will obtain a matrix close to the identity.

 In the limit, we will have an infinitesimal rotation matrix.